 DATA ANALYSIS

 This section analyses three case studies generated from participants.
-Based on the conceptualization of social exclusion presented in Table 1, the analysis (i) reveals drivers of exclusion embedded in the narrative and (ii) identifies sites/subsystems of exclusion in order to, (iii) understand the relationships between social exclusion outcomes and birth registration outcomes.
-In addition, the analysis of the narratives reveal perceived causal pathways of drivers and outcomes of exclusion.
+Based on the conceptualization of social exclusion discussed above, the analysis (i) reveals drivers of exclusion embedded in the narratives and (ii) identifies sites/subsystems of exclusion in order to, and (iii) attempts to reveal the relationships between social exclusion outcomes and birth registration outcomes.
+In addition, the analysis of the narratives reveals perceived causal pathways of drivers and outcomes of exclusion.

-Case study 1: Informality, marginalization and multiple deprivations
+Case study 1: Informality, Marginalization and Multiple Deprivations

 Mr and Mrs Chidhakwa live in an emerging low density suburb located on a plain – previously a commercial farm – west of Bindura, a small town north-east of Harare.
 They live with their eight children, three of whom are girls, on a rented property.
 The oldest child is a 15 year-old boy enrolled at a local secondary school.
 Not unlike the house they rent, most houses in the neighborhood are either under construction or they have been left unfinished, with some currently at foundation and window levels.